 Keep in mind that simply replacing your central heating system with space heaters may not be the best way to save money.
 According to the Department of Energy, space heaters “can be less expensive to use if you only want to heat one room or supplement inadequate heating in one room.”
 When used beyond one or two small areas in a home or business, space heaters can actually greatly increase home heating costs.
 If you find yourself needing to use space heaters frequently, your central heating system could be ineffective.
 Give us a call atDel Rio Air Conditioning and Electricians so we can evaluate your home heating system!

 Del Rio Air Conditioning and Electricians, offers air conditioning repair, heating repair, heat pump service, air handler service, thermostat service, indoor air quality service and duct cleaning service 24 hours a day and seven days a week.
 We have served the people of Del Rio, Eagle Pass, Uvalde, Comstock and Brackettville for more than 30 years.
-Call us today at (830) 469-3221 to schedule an appointment or to start the Comfort Club enrollment process!
+Call us today at (830) 469-3221 to schedule an appointment!